-Trial service begins on the date of hire and ends six (6) continuous months from the date of hire.
-Example: Trial service for an employee hired on January 15th expires the end of the workday on July 15th.
+Initial ‡trial service begins on the date of most recent hire and ends six (6) continuous months from the that date of hire.

+Example: Initial Ttrial service for an employee hired on January 15th expires the end of the workday on July 15th.

 Section 2.
-New employees shall serve a trial service period of at least six (6) continuous months.
+New employees shall serve an initial trial service period of at least six (6) continuous months.